MercyOFrancis/hackbio-cancer-internship/README.md

 ## Stage 0
-I wrote on the "CENTRAL DOGMA OF MOLECULAR BIOLOGY: AN ESSENTIAL BASES FOR CANCER BIOMARKERS"
+A detailed discussion of the "CENTRAL DOGMA OF MOLECULAR BIOLOGY: AN ESSENTIAL BASES FOR CANCER BIOMARKERS"

 ## Stage 1
-A summary "COMPREHENSIVE MOLECULAR CHARACTERIZATION OF GASTRIC ADENOCARCINOMA"
+A concise analysis of the molecular characteristics of gastric adenocarcinoma, focusing on significant biological findings."COMPREHENSIVE MOLECULAR CHARACTERIZATION OF GASTRIC ADENOCARCINOMA"